rsriniva/hello-microservices/hola/Readme.md

 3. This will create a uber jar at  `target/hola-swarm.jar` and execute it.
 4. The application will be running at the following URL: <http://localhost:8080/api/hola>

-Deploy the application in Openshift
+Deploy the application in OpenShift
 -----------------------------------

-1. Make sure to be connected to the Docker Daemon
+1. Make sure to be logged into OpenShift.
-2. Execute
+2. Make sure you have created or selected the appropriate OpenShift project.
+3. Execute:

-		mvn clean package docker:build fabric8:json fabric8:apply
+		mvn clean fabric8:deploy